-- Turn the desired burner knob counter-clockwise to the ON or LITE position (do NOT attempt to light more than one burner at a time). - Turn the SPARK knob clockwise one "click".
+- Lift glass range cover. - Depress the desired burner knob and turn counter-clockwise to the ON or LITE position (do NOT attempt to light more than one burner at a time). - Turn the SPARK knob, you will hear the igniter "click".